bionautlabs/quantitative_3d_reconstruction/README.md

             processed ilastik output from virus segmentation (tif) <br>
             (small holes and objects removed, objects outside tissue removed) <br>
     - GFP-seed <br>
-            selectdc "manually segmented" GFP greyscale images (tif) <br>
+            select GFP greyscale images for manual "clustering" (tif) <br>
-            to manually segment, mark the area outside of true positive cloud in black (pixel value = 0) <br>
+            at the minimum, select one seed section in the center of the virus+ cell cloud <br>
-            at the minimum, select one seed section in the center of the cloud <br>
+            if the cloud ends before sections are exhausted, also select a section where the cloud first disappears to manually "cluster", color the area outside of true positive cloud in black (pixel value = 0) <br>
     - GFP-DBSCAN <br>
             2D and 3D plots of DBSCAN clustering results (png) <br>
             for visual inspection purposes only <br>